Are You Taking Vitamin D or Calcium?

 I've been working on this post for months and tried to narrow it down into simple bite-sized chunks of information, but there's a lot here.
 So as always, I am bolding or using bullets in the highlights below so you can more easily skim if that's your thing.
 (I'm a skimmer too, we're all busy!)

 Also, as you know, I'm not a doctor or anywhere close.
 Use our own judgment and do your own research after reading below.

 ***If even skimming isn't fast enough, here's the bottom line:

-If you’re on vitamin D or Calcium supplements, you absolutely must also take the right amounts and the right kind of vitamin K2 or else you’re at a MUCH higher risk for osteoporosis and heart disease.
-Even if you are NOT taking either of those supplements, most everyone is deficient in this super-nutrient which plays an important role in your body for preventing disease and helping you age well, because it’s very difficult to get enough in our food even if you eat a healthy diet.
+If you're on vitamin D or Calcium supplements, you absolutely must also take the right amounts and the right kind of vitamin K2, along with the healthy fats in your diet, or else you're at a MUCH higher risk for osteoporosis and heart disease, and other “typical” aging issues.
+Even if you are NOT taking either of those supplements, most everyone is deficient in this super-nutrient which plays an important role in your body for preventing disease and helping you age well, because it's very difficult to get enough in our food even if you eat a healthy diet.
 K2 is also especially important for growing kids!
-Here’s the only kind of K2 I will take, otherwise it’s just a waste of money.
-The reasons why are below along with a deeper explanation, but that’s your super fast version.
-You’re welcome. 🙂 (***Get a discount on the K2 at that link with the code KOP.)
+Here's the only kind of K2 I will take, otherwise it's just a waste of money.
+The reasons why are below along with a deeper explanation, but that's your super fast version.
+You're welcome. 🙂 (***Get a discount on the K2 at that link with the code KOP.)

 Vitamin K2 is now known to be the “Activator X” super-nutrient that Weston A. Price found prevalent in foods in the healthiest communities he studied, which he wrote about in this book: Nutrition and Physical Degeneration.